percona/pmm/docs/api/welcome/authentication.md

 curl -X GET -H 'Content-Type: application/json' \
   https://service_token:glsa_Fp0ggev31R58ueNJbJgYw7fIGfO3yKWH_746383ab@127.0.0.1/v1/version
 ```
 Service Token has usually prefix "glsa_".
 If you convert it from API key it will persist same.
+If you will use API key then it will be automatically converted into Service Account and Service Token.

 API key example:
 ```shell